 NORAH HEAD offers visitors a stunning panoramic view of the eastern coastline, making it an ideal location to watch the whales travel past.

-The 19th-century lighthouse at Norah Head is considered such a great place to watch the whales migrate that, once a year, it’s the location for the Whale Dreamers Festival – a celebration of whales and also an opportunity to raise money and awareness for their conservation.
-The 2016 festival will be held on July 3.
+The 19th-century lighthouse at Norah Head is considered such a great place to watch the whales migrate that once a year it becomes the backdrop for the Whale Dreamers Festival – a chance to celebrate and share information about these extraordinary mammals.

 TERRIGAL SKILLION is another major whale watching location, with a large viewing platform at the tip of the headland.
 This is one of our favourites, with spectacular views of North Avoca and Avoca beaches to the south and Wamberal and Forresters Beach to the north.